2026 Update: Ro's Medication Availability and Pricing Structure Have Changed

 Ro Body — What Makes It Different

 Ro's most significant structural differentiator is their integrated pharmacy model.
 Ro owns their pharmacy operations rather than outsourcing to a third-party compounder.
-This gives them more direct quality control over medication preparation, potentially faster and more reliable fulfillment, and a streamlined supply chain from prescription to delivery.
+This gives them more direct quality control over medication preparation and a streamlined supply chain — though it now applies primarily to a narrowing menu of compounded products and a growing brand-name lineup.

 - ✓ Integrated pharmacy — Ro owns dispensing operations